Shraddha-jpg/DiagnoSys/demo/README.md

 This guide walks you through simulating three real-world storage system fault scenarios from scratch using the codebase in this repository.
 You will:
 - Set up storage systems, volumes, hosts, snapshots, and replication links
 - Inject faults (saturation, snapshot overload, replication delay)
-- Use the LLM-powered agent to analyze and diagnose each scenario
+- Use DiagnoSys Bot to analyze and diagnose each scenario

 ---